-So here are 9 Tips to Avoid Scholarship Scams — online, but also elsewhere!
+So here are 13 tips to avoid scholarship scams — online, but also elsewhere!

 1. Know the more basic signs of a scholarship scam

-The next 8 tips will go into more detail, but I wanted to first provide you with a basic overview of characteristics you can look for to help you identify a scholarship scam.
+The next 8 tips will go into more detail, but we wanted to first provide you with a basic overview of characteristics you can look for to help you identify a scholarship scam.

 A scholarship scam may: